makerdao/sai/DEVELOPING.md

 understanding of the Solidity implementation.
 We assume knowledge of the [white paper], a high level overview of Dai.
-A reading of the [purple paper], the (in progress) detailed Dai technical specification and reference implementation is useful but not required.
+A reading of the [purple paper], the (in progress) detailed Dai technical specification and reference implementation is strongly encouraged but not required.

 [white paper]: https://github.com/makerdao/docs/blob/master/Dai.md
 [purple paper]: https://makerdao.com/purple

-### Note on memes

-Blockchain applications are a constrained environment.
-This neccesitates constrained language.
-It is no accident that reading the Sai and Dai source feels like reading assembly at times.

-The idiosyncratic terms used within are affectionately referred to as 'memes':

-- four letter memes are typically used for functions that effect state transitions, and are referred to as 'acts'.
-- three letter memes are used for variables, constants, and derived quantities.

 ## Overview